MH-JEON/MH-JEON/README.md

 - 👋 Hi there!
 I am a bachelor student at dept. of FFSI(Food and Food Service Industry) and EE(Electronics Engineering), Kyung Pook Nat'l University
 - 👀 I’m interested in Computer & Robot Vision
-- 🧑‍💻 I want to contribute to changing the world by solving unresolved problems
+- 🧑‍💻 I want to contribute to changing the world happy by solving unresolved problems

 <!---